Last updated Nov 6, 2017

-There are many changes being introduced, some of which will be visible to researchers directly and others not.
-The key end-user differences include:
+There are many changes being introduced, some of which will be visible to researchers and other not.
+The key differences will be:

-- One registration per researcher – researchers will only have to register once and can identify themselves as being linked to multiple institutes.
+- One registration per researcher (for life) – researchers will only have to register once and not for each application.

-- Single application process – we are moving from a two-stage application process to a single application process which will greatly reduce the time from submission to data.
+- Single application process – researchers will see a change from a two-stage application process to a single-stage application process which will contribute significantly to reducing end-to-end application processing timings.

 5. I have an application in draft and may not formally submit it for several months.
 What will happen to my application?

-We will migrate applications under review to the new system as close to their current progress as possible.
-Moving from a two stage application process to a single application process may result in a request for you to complete some gaps (based on small changes to the new application form) in order for us to progress your application.
-We will ensure that there is no loss of information that you have already provided to us.
+We will aim to migrate researchers ongoing applications to the new system as close to their current progress as possible.
+Moving from a two stage application process to a single application process may result in a request for you to fill in some gaps (based on some slight changes) in order for us to progress your application, but we will do our best to ensure no loss of information that you have already submitted.

 All applications already submitted and approved will be migrated across to the new system and you will just access them through a different interface.
 Please note that approved Preliminary Applications will need to be updated by you to fill in some gaps, as you have not previously completed the Main Application stage.

 If you have already made a payment for a stage of your application, you will not be charged again.
 The current model of paying at Preliminary Application (PAF) submission and again at Main Application (MAF) approval will not change when we move to a new single application (i.e. initial payment on submission and final payment before data release).
 Our pricing structure and fees will not be changing as part of this upgrade.

 If you have an approved registration(s), you will not need to re-register.
 Shortly before the new system goes live we will email you a link to the new web portal to your registered email address(es).
 We will migrate your researcher details and all of your applications (completed and in progress) into AMS2 and send you an email to invite you to log into the new system for the first time.